Estimating heterogeneous treatment effects with right-censored data via causal survival forests: Simulation study

-Finally, in Figure~\ref{blpsim}, we investigate the performance of the best linear projection estimator discussed in Section \ref{sec:BLP}.
-Given various choices of projection variables $A_i$ in \eqref{eq:BLP}, we consider both the method of \citet{semenova2017estimation} (DR), and a naive baseline that simply regresses the fitted $\htau(X_i)$ estimates against $A_i$ without a doubly robust correction (CATE).
-We find that the proposed BLP method performs well; in contrast, the naive direct regression can be biased (top row), and badly underestimates the sampling variability of these estimators thus resulting in poor coverage (both rows).
+Finally, we investigate the performance of the best linear projection estimator discussed in Section \ref{sec:BLP} which provides summaries of the CATE that are amenable to more robust inference.
+In Figure~\ref{blpsim}, given various choices of projection variables $A_i$ in \eqref{eq:BLP}, we consider both the doubly robust method of \citet{semenova2017estimation} (DR) and a naive baseline that simply regresses the fitted $\htau(X_i)$ estimates against $A_i$ without a doubly robust correction (CATE).
+We find that the proposed BLP method performs well; in contrast, the naive direct regression can be biased (top row), and badly underestimates the sampling variability of these estimators, thus resulting in poor coverage (both rows).